Border residents consider implications of a border 'shutdown'

 “We heard that he [Trump] might close it down,” they said.

-“It would be bad,” said Daryl.
+“It would be bad,” Daryl said.
 “Bad for the economy of Progreso, it would be bad for the people.”

 The events in California proved that shutting down of a port of entry such as Progreso is real.
 President Trump took to Twitter Monday threatening to shut down the border permanently.

-So, what sort of guidance does U.S. Customs and Border Protection give to Americans, residents and other legal travellers?
+So, what sort of guidance does U.S. Customs and Border Protection give to Americans, residents and other legal travelers?

 CBP recommends downloading their phone application or following their Twitter accounts for updates on delays and port closures, but had no other further instructions for people on what to do or how to get to another port safely.